MicrosoftDocs/cpp-docs/docs/standard-library/any-class.md

 ## <a name="any"></a>  any::any

 Constructs an object of type `any`.
+Also includes a destructor.

 ```cpp
 constexpr any() noexcept;